-It comes in two errrr, I mean three versions--a 44/34/24 triple, for all-around wide-range gearing for varied terrain; and a 38/24 double (this one has a chainring guard), ideal for riding with long pants, in town, and yet it still works off-road because of the 24t inner; and a 34x24 version for hilly bike riding.
+I mean three versions--a 44/34/24 triple, for all-around wide-range gearing for varied terrain; and a 38/24 double (this one has a chainring guard), ideal for riding with long pants, in town, and yet it still works off-road because of the 24t inner; and a 34x24 version for hilly bike riding.

 Crank lengths: 170mm, 173mm, 178mm, 184mm.

 From 170 to 184 is only about 1/2-inch, and from 170 to 173 is, my god, only 3 mm—less than half the diameter of a standard pencil.
 Check out the crank length on your current bike, and if you like them, get the same length, or the closest equivalent.

 BEST MATERIALS.
 There are two common aluminum alloys used in cranks.
 The strongest and best is 7075 T6 aluminum.
 That's what the SILVER is made of.

 BEST MANUFACTURING METHOD.
 The SILVER crank is cold-forged.
 It's more expensive, but imparts a grain to the metal in a way that casting and machining doesn't.
 But nobody really casts cranks anymore (they used to).
 And some really fine cranks are machined.
 But they're machined because forging costs too much for small operations.